Hawthorne Heights: Zero, line-up changes and Bad Frequencies (2013–2020)

 It was announced that the band had signed with Red Entertainment.
 They released a new album titled Zero on June 25, 2013 and they played at Vans Warped Tour 2013 on all of the dates.
 During the announcement, touring guitarist Mark McMillon of The Story Changes was introduced as an official member.

-On June 8, exactly 10 years after Hawthorne Heights' debut album The Silence in Black and White was released, an acoustic version of the album was released on InVogue Records.
+On June 8, exactly 10 years after Hawthorne Heights' debut album, The Silence in Black and White, was released, an acoustic version of the album was released on InVogue Records.
 The band embarked on a tour to celebrate the albums 10-year anniversary, kicking off the European leg in Fibber Magees in Dublin, Ireland.
 On June 18, it was announced that Eron Bucciarelli had parted ways from the band shortly after its release.
 On January 20, 2015, it was announced Micah Carli had also left.
 On February 13, it was announced on the band's Facebook page that they were recording new songs.
 The band performed at Emo Nite LA in March 2018.
 Hurt, the final part of the EP trilogy was released on September 18, 2015.
 "Pink Hearts" was made available for streaming on March 1, 2018.
 The group's next album, Bad Frequencies, was released on April 27 through Pure Noise Records.
 The band supported Silverstein on their 15-year anniversary tour of their debut album, When Broken Is Easily Fixed.

 The Rain Just Follows Me and Lost Lights EP (2021–present)

-During their first post-pandemic tour with peers Bayside and Senses Fail, the band released their 7th full-length album titled The Rain Just Follows Me on September 10, 2021, via Pure Noise Records.
+During their first post-pandemic tour with peers Bayside and Senses Fail, the band released their 7th full-length album, The Rain Just Follows Me, on September 10, 2021, via Pure Noise Records.
 The 10-song LP was produced by Grammy-winning producer Cameron Webb.
 The album's lead single, "Constant Dread", features guest vocals by Brendan Murphy, the frontman for Counterparts, a Canadian band.
 On September 8, 2023, the band released a 5-track EP called Lost Lights.
 In 2024 drummer Chris Popadak left the band without any official announcement.
 In Spring 2025, Hawthorne Heights provided direct support on Chiodos' All's Well That Ends Well 20th Anniversary Tour.
 Dango Cellan of Amber Pacific played drums for Hawthorne Heights.